brenda-ns/brendans/README.md

 - If you step on a **pink web**, you get stunned for a moment.
 - The **orange ghost** creates new points around itself.

-## Installation

-1. Clone the repository or download the files.
-2. Place all files in the same folder: `index.html`, `style.css`, `engine.js`.
-3. Open `index.html` in any modern browser.

-No external images or dependencies required – everything is drawn with Canvas.

 ## Credits

 - Developed by **Brenda NS**